bkrein-vertex/interview-scripts/git/README.md

 Perform the following in this repository:

 1. Create a branch
-2. Add a file to the branch
+2. Add a file to the branch (doesn't matter what)
 3. Commit changes
 4. Push changes back to the repository